-Compare the Ford Escape vs. Ford Edge to see if either vehicle might be right for your family.
+You may want to conduct a Ford Escape vs. Ford Edge comparison to determine if either model might be right for your family.
 Sizing these two up may also help you determine if a compact or crossover SUV is the right car to support your lifestyle, including your hobbies.
-Both come in a variety of options designed to enhance performance, safety and comfort.
+Both come in a variety of packages with options designed to enhance performance, safety and comfort.

-As you compare these two vehicles, one of the very best ways to determine which model best suits you is to get behind the wheel and take each for a spin.
-Connect with local Ford dealers to find the lowest price quotes in your area and set up test drives for each model.
+While this guide can help you compare these two vehicles, one of the very best ways to determine which model best suits you is to get behind the wheel and take each for a spin.
+Connect with local Ford dealers to find the lowest price quotes in your area and set up test-drives for each model.

 One of the first things you’ll notice about the Escape is that it is the smaller of the two vehicles.
 If you have a commute that takes you into an urban, downtown setting every day, this might be the better choice for you.
 The 2014 Ford Escape comes in three basic packages:

 - Ford Escape S